penguinhat/mp3-find/README.md

 mpfind
 ======

-Command line tool like find but works on mp3 metadata
+A command line tool like find to filter mp3 files by mp3 metadata

 Requirements
 ------------